-Critical Thinking and Reasoning Skills: Learning about portion sizes, whole foods, refined foods, etc. improves their understanding and also puts into practise their critical thinking skills.
+Critical Thinking and Reasoning Skills: Learning about portion sizes, whole foods, refined foods, etc. improves their understanding and also puts into practice their critical thinking skills.

-Language Skills: As children communicate and share their learning they improve on their language and speaking skills.
+Language Skills: As children communicate and share their learning they improve their language and speaking skills.